Four-wheel drive: Unusual systems

 Prompted by a perceived need for a simple, inexpensive all-terrain vehicle for oil exploration in North Africa, French motor manufacturer Citroën developed the 2CV Sahara in 1958.
 Unlike other 4×4 vehicles, which use a conventional transfer case to drive the front and rear axles, the Sahara had two engines, each independently driving a separate axle, with the rear engine facing backwards.
 The two throttles, clutches, and gear-change mechanisms could be linked, so the two 12 hp 425 cc engines could run together, or they could be split and the car driven solely by either engine.
 Combined with twin fuel tanks and twin batteries (which could be set up to run either or both engines), the redundancy of two separate drive trains meant that they could make it back to civilization even after major mechanical failures.
 Only around 700 of these cars were built, and only 27 are known to exist today.

 BMC experimented with a twin-engined Mini Moke (dubbed the "Twini Moke") in the mid-1960s, but never put it into production.
 This made advantage of the Mini's 'power pack' layout, with a transverse engine and the gearbox in the engine sump.
 Simply by fitting a second engine/gearbox unit across the rear, a rudimentary 4×4 system could be produced.
 Early prototypes had separate gear levers and clutch systems for each engine.
 Later versions sent for evaluation by the British Army had more user-friendly linked systems.

 In 1965, A. J. M. Chadwick patented a 4WD system, GB 1113068, that used hemispherical wheels for an all-terrain vehicle.
 Twenty years later, B. T. E. Warne, patented, GB 2172558, an improvement on Chadwick's design that did not use differential gear assemblies.
 By using near-spherical wheels with the provision to tilt and turn each wheel co-ordinatively, the driven wheels maintain constant traction.
 Furthermore, all driven wheels steer, and as pairing of wheels is not necessary, vehicles with an odd number of wheels are possible without affecting the system's integrity.
 Progressive deceleration is made possible by dynamically changing the front-to-rear effective wheel diameter ratios.

+Volkswagen Motorsport, with the help of Austrian company Kaimann Racing for the development, used a twin engine Golf Mk2 for the 1985, 1986 and 1987 Pikes Peak International Hill Climb.

 Suzuki Motors introduced the Suzuki Escudo Pikes Peak Edition in 1996.
 Earlier Suzuki versions were twin-engined; from 1996 on, the engine is a twin-turbocharged 2.0-L V6, mated to a sequential six-speed manual transmission.